benzart151/learninggithub/Learning Markdown.md

 This is a footnote [^1] *Denoted by the code* `[^1]`<br>
 This is another footnote [^2] *Denoted by the code* `[^2]`

-The footnotes point to references as below
+The footnotes point to references as below.
+The footnotes always appear at the bottom, no matter where you put the references.
 ```
 [^1]: My reference
 [^2]: Another footnote